 - Compliance with rules and regulations such as IFTA and ELD, set by local and state authority

-- Maintain electronic database of drivers, vehicles, trailers, customers, equipment, and labor
+- Maintain an electronic database of drivers, vehicles, trailers, customers, equipment, and labor

 - Plan and schedule routes